lino-framework/lino/docs/davlink/client.rst

     Searching /usr/bin/X11/X11/X11/X11/X11/X11/X11/X11
     Searching /usr/bin/X11/X11/X11/X11/X11/X11/X11/X11/X11

-... and so on until about 40 occurences the X11 subdir.
+... and so on until about 40 occurences of the X11 subdir.
 That's surprising but does no harm.
 Explanation is here:
 http://askubuntu.com/questions/191654/why-are-there-infinitely-many-x11-subdirectories-in-usr-bin-x11